bredeespelid/TimesFM_FX/README.md

    python src/Times2.5.py

 Notes and assumptions
-- Comments and original logic in the scripts were preserved.
-I did not alter algorithmic comments or change computation steps.
 - The repository does not include large model weights or the TimesFM repo.
 The scripts expect TimesFM to be installed separately.

-Next steps you might want
-- Add unit tests or a small smoke test that runs data loading and a fast deterministic forecast function.
-- Add a simple runner (Makefile or CLI) to orchestrate experiments.